paulmaxgithub/Weather_FinalProject_iOS_App/README.md

 ## Author

-This app was made by me, Benjamin Pisano.
+This app was made by me, [Pavel Maximenko](https://www.linkedin.com/in/pavelmaximenko/).
 If you want to contact me, you can send me DM on Twitter